psolymos/bSims/README.md

 See what is new in the [NEWS](NEWS.md) file.

-## Feedback

-Submit issues and feature requests through [GitHub issues](https://github.com/psolymos/bSims/issues).

 ## License

 [GPL-2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html)

+## Contributing

+Feedback and contributions are welcome:

+- submit feature request or report issues [here](https://github.com/psolymos/bSims/issues),
+- fork the project and submit pull request, see [CoC](CODE_OF_CONDUCT.md).

 ## Shiny apps